Northfield, Birmingham: 20th century

 A major housing development in Northfield was the Egghill Estate in the west of the district.
 It was built by the city council during the 1950s and 1960s, with hundreds of properties being built.
 There were several multi-storey blocks of flats as well as lower blocks of flats and a shopping centre among the concentration of low-rise housing.
 By the 1980s, however, the estate was plagued by crime and the declining quality of the housing stock.
 In 2000, the city council decided to demolish the entire estate to make way for a new housing development.
 A decade on, however, the redevelopment is far from complete.
 Some of the old houses remain, while only a small number of new housing association properties have been built, and the bulk of the estate remains derelict and undeveloped.
 When the redevelopment is finally completed, it is expected that the new Egghill Estate will include improved shopping and community facilities.

 There are many pre-war and post war council houses, maisonettes, flats and tower blocks in Northfield Constituency.

 Governance

 Historical

 During the Middle Ages Northfield formed part of the Halfshire Hundred in the county of Worcestershire.

 Westminster

 Birmingham Northfield is a parliamentary constituency.
-Its Member of Parliament (MP) is Gary Sambrook Conservative Party (United Kingdom) who was elected on 12 December 2019.
+Its Member of Parliament (MP) is Laurence Turner of the Labour Party who was elected on 5 July 2024.